Creative Chronicles: VFX

 Our VFX Artists use expert knowledge to add atmosphere, depth and impact to gameplay.
 Working closely with engine and graphics programmers, designers, character artists, environment artists and animators, VFX encompasses all aspects of game development.
 Its reward is ownership of content in almost every second of gameplay.

-We use many familiar industry software such as: 3d Studio Max, Houdini, Fume FX, Adobe Photoshop and After effects.
+We use many familiar industry software such as: 3d Studio Max, Houdini, Adobe Photoshop, Embergen, Substance Designer, and Unreal.
+Knowledge and experience with other licensed engines like Unity or Unreal is always welcome.
 Custom tools created in the studio allow us to improve our processes, such as an effect editor, composite scene tool, animation tool, terrain editor for environment VFX, node-based shader editor, and a variant editor (character building tool).
-We are also introducing shaders that drive vertex animation for models in VFX and the environment, this opens a world of possibilities for the detail we can add to enhance the gameplay experience.
+We use shaders that drive vertex animation for models in VFX and the environment, this opens a world of possibilities for the detail we can add to enhance the gameplay experience.